Joz84/data-setup/README.md

 ## Dotfiles (Standard configuration)

 Hackers love to refine and polish their shell and tools.
-We'll start with a great default configuration provided by [Le Wagon](http://github.com/lewagon/dotfiles), stored on GitHub.
+We'll start with a great default configuration (http://github.com/Joz84/dotfiles), stored on GitHub.
 As your configuration is personal, you need your own repository storing it, so you first need to fork it to your GitHub account.

-:arrow_right: [Click here to **fork**](https://github.com/lewagon/dotfiles/fork) the `dotfiles` repository to your account.
+:arrow_right: [Click here to **fork**](https://github.com/Joz84/dotfiles/fork) the `dotfiles` repository to your account.

 You should arrive on a page that looks like this.
 Make sure to **select your GitHub account**.